hyphanet/website/README.md

 - Get background image licensed (I'm in contact with the person who made it).
 - Have the background image as background image, or add images to the slideshow
 - Add a favicon
+- Investigate license of the animations css lib (created issue on github)

 ## FAQ ##